opnfv/opnfvdocs/docs/testing/ecosystem/overview.rst

 * projects: the list of projects providing test cases
 * test cases: the test cases related to a given project
 * results: the results of the test cases
-* scenarios: the OPNFV scenarios tested in CI
+* scenarios: the Anuket scenarios tested in CI

 This database can be used by any project through the Test API.
 Please note that projects may also use additional databases.
 The Test Database is mainly use to collect CI test results and generate scenario trust indicators.
-The Test Database is also cloned for OPNFV Plugfests in order to provide a private datastore only accessible to Plugfest participants.
+The Test Database is also cloned for Anuket Plugfests in order to provide a private datastore only accessible to Plugfest participants.